By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 Bury the seedlings so just the top few inches of the green tops are sticking out of the soil.
 As the leeks grow, continue burying the stems with soil, mulch, or compost.
 This blanching process will keep the stems tender and white.

-Additionally, keep the soil consistently moist while the leeks are growing.
-Water the leeks at least an inch per week.
+Additionally, keep the soil consistently moist as the leeks grow.
+Water the leeks at least an inch deep per week.

 You must also fertilize the leeks every three to four weeks after the plants have established.
-However, the plants require additional nitrogen in addition to the regular fertilizer used at the time of planting [2].
+However, the plants require additional nitrogen beyond the regular fertilizer applied at planting [2].

 Garden Pests

-Several common garden pests are attracted to leeks and the Allium family.
+Several common garden pests are attracted to leeks and other Alliums.
 Watch for these critters to keep your leek crop healthy and thriving:

 - Onion maggots, thrips, and leaf miners are bothersome pests of leeks.